 Address | Enter a valid mailing address. |

-After filling out the form, click Submit to create the registrant profile.
+After you enter the required information, click Submit to create the registrant profile.

 Create a CNNIC profile